albertllousas/functional-domain-driven-design/README.md

-Pretty easy, a total async and event-driven approach, when `Loan Application Context` process successfully a new application for a loan, it is going to publish an event,`Loan Evaluation Context` (our BC) is going to consume it, evaluate it and publish the result in our stream, where our consumers are going to listen, and one of them `Loan Management Context` will proceed with the loan and contracts.
+Pretty easy, a total async and event-driven approach, when `Loan Application Context` process successfully a new application for a loan, it is going to publish an event,`Loan Evaluation Context` (our BC) is going to consume it, evaluate it and publish the result in our stream, where our consumers are going to listen, and one of them `Negotation & Billing Context` will proceed with the negotiation, contracting and billing.

 What about communications with dependencies in our workflow?